Why You Should Pre-Clean Your Paintbrushes

 Cleaning paintbrushes after a long day of painting can be a long, lonely task.
 One way to make things go more smoothly is to plan ahead.
 The next time you’re getting ready to paint, run your brush (or brushes) through whatever cleaning solution is required for that specific paint (for water-based paints use water, for oil-based paints use paint thinner).
 This “pre-soaking” will actually keep the paint from bonding too much with the bristles of the brush and will result in a much easier clean up process.
 Get to know these interior house painting tips and techniques for smoother projects.

 Quick Drying HangerHere’s a handy way to dry and store paint brushes.
 Using a hand-saw, cut a slanted slice out of the handle from the hole toward the bristles.
-After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — Paul E. Therrien Plus: A trick for storing paintbrushes overnight
+After cleaning, hook the brush over a coat hanger and hang it from a ceiling joist. — Paul E. Therrien.
+Plus: A trick for storing paint brushes overnight and here's another cool trick for hangers.

-Make Your Own Stir SticksForgot to grab stir sticks at the store when you picked up the paint?
+Make Paint Stir SticksForgot to grab stir sticks at the store when you picked up the paint?
 If you have a band saw and a hunk of 2x4, you can make your own!
-Take a 2-ft.-long 2x4 and draw a perpendicular line in the middle.
-Next, "rip" several 3/16-in.-thick strips on the band saw up to the pencil line.
+Take a two-foot-long 2x4 and draw a perpendicular line in the middle.
+Next, rip several 3/16-in.-thick strips on the bandsaw up to the pencil line.
 Then, to release the stir sticks, chop the 2x4 at the pencil line.
-This method keeps your fingers a safe distance from the saw blade. — Les Eastep
+This method keeps your fingers a safe distance from the saw blade. — Les Eastep.

 Shine On RollerRecently I needed to polish brass parts for a project.
 I didn’t have a buffing disc, so I looked around the shop for an alternative.
-I saw several paint roller covers that I thought might work—but how to drive them?
+I saw several paint roller covers that I thought might work — but how to drive them?
 I found that they fit tightly on a 1-1/2-in. hole saw.
-I cut a 3-in. length of roller cover, inserted the hole saw and chucked it into my drill press.
+I cut a three-inch length of roller cover, inserted the hole saw and chucked it into my drill press.
 It worked great, and I’ve used this method often to buff and polish jewelry and all sorts of other items.
-You can buy buffing compound at a hobby store. — Bill Wells
+You can buy buffing compound at a hobby store. — Bill Wells.

 Quick Touch-Up PadsIf you have touch-up work that’s not worth dirtying a paintbrush, try makeup rounds.
 These smooth pieces of cotton are about the size of a silver dollar and they won’t shed.
 You can use them to apply dabs of stain, oil or paint.
 We’ve even used them to touch up nail hole patches.
 You can find them near the cosmetics at drugstores and discount stores. — Jan Olsen.
 Plus: Get the skinny on our very best wood finishing tips.

-Instant Roller SaversWhen the painting job’s half done but the day is all done, slide your paint roller off the roller frame and store it in a Lay’s Stax potato chip container.
-It’s just the right size for a standard 9-in. roller.
+Instant Roller SaversWhen the painting job is half done but the day is all done, slide your paint roller off the roller frame and store it in a Lay’s Stax potato chip container.
+It’s just the right size for a standard nine-inch roller.
 Once you’ve slipped the roller cover inside, pop on the lid and the wet roller is sealed and ready for service in the morning.
 Our thanks to reader Kevin Kurucz for this high-rolling discovery.
 Plus: More painting tips and tricks.

 Remove the Fuzz